Yawning/nyquist/README.md

    the value in the specification.

  * AEAD algorithms with authentication tags that are not 128 bits (16 bytes) in size should be supported.
+While the package will not reject algorithms with tags sizes that are less than 128 bits, this is NOT RECOMMENED.

  * Non-standard DH, Cipher and Hash functions are trivial to support by implementing the appropriate interface, as long as the following